 Table 1.
 Cost comparison per passenger mile between public transport, vehicle ownership, taxi and self-driving taxi in New York City

 The high level of convenience and flexibility that ondemand self-driving vehicles offer may force transport agencies to replace existing services (like bus lines) with ride-hailing or carpooling modes(link is external).
 A potential decrease in popularity of mass transit modes like subway and light rail could be the opportunity for transit agencies to review their business model and potentially offer additional goods and services in high density areas.

 Self-driving taxis and mass transit could eliminate up to 90 % of cars

 Fully autonomous vehicles could perform multiple tasks and become the new business address.
 The multipurpose character of self-driving vehicles make them more efficient than mass transit modes in meeting demand during peak hours.
-Self-driving vehicles, outside of peak hours, could be used for goods or food delivery, for medical transportation, and for tourism tours.
-If the self-driving fleet is also fully electric (battery only), specific locations in urban areas could be transformed to host a large number of vehicles that would be connected to the grid and act as a utility-scale battery (see video - Nissan introduces the fuel station of the future).
+Self-driving vehicles, outside of peak hours, could be used for goods or food delivery, for medical transportation(link is external), and for tourism tours(link is external).
+If the self-driving fleet is also fully electric (battery only), specific locations in urban areas could be transformed to host a large number of vehicles that would be connected to the grid and act as a utility-scale battery (see video – Nissan introduces the fuel station of the future(link is external)).

 Governing the transition towards self-driving vehicles to avoid chaos on roads.
 From road infrastructure maintenance to vehicle safety norms, and managing the logistic around public transportation to regulating traffic flows, the deployment of autonomous vehicles will affect all levels of government in Canada.
 While legislators review regulations and laws on transportation, governments may also need to rethink their sources of revenue, which traditionally stem from personal vehicle ownership and use.